bcagan/15-466-f21-base2/README.md

 Author: Ben Cagan (bcagan)

 Design: Instead of controlling a character trying to get apples off a tree, what if you tried to control a tree trying to get apples on to itself?
 Why?
-Apples may not grow on trees, but you you can make the next best thing happen but rotating the tree's branch to correct this disaster, but watch out, there is a time limit!
+Apples may not grow on trees, but you you can make the next best thing happen by rotating the tree's branch to correct this disaster, but watch out, there is a time limit!

 Screen Shot: